ChatGPT/Every illustration.

 The "human" element of the whole show is an interesting angle.
 I don't want to trivialize the feelings you and perhaps others had (including Hassabis on stage), those feelings are real and there *is* something truly significant going on that is worth having strong feelings about.
 The potential is tremendous.
 But the environment of a conference itself, that very social, in-person nature of it, and the excitement of all this wondrous new technology, all of that is a multiplier for such feelings.
 And a skilled company - and its leaders - can make you feel powerfully positive and hopeful in that moment, yet still be speaking on behalf of and leading a company that ultimately regresses to the Capitalistic baseline: exploit opportunities (humans are at the root of most/all of them), make money, maintain that by whatever legal and sometimes pseudo-legal means possible.
 How do we profit off of the human, the creative, the personal, and what are the downsides of that?
 I don't think we can be genuinely hopeful about a future led by any company without understanding the latter part of that question much more fully.

-Alex Duffy 14 days ago
+Alex Duffy about 2 months ago

 @Oshyan Your point is a good one and I'm really glad you brought it up.
 It's also not lost on me, which is why I tried to hedge a bit by calling out explicitly that they are an extremely profitable capitalistic organization and some of their shortcomings from the past.